nargesbh/Histopathology-Image-Classification/README.md

 4. Run the notebooks to train and evaluate different deep learning models.

 ## Model Architectures
-We have experimented with the following model architectures:
+I have experimented with the following model architectures:

 1. **Homework Model**: The initial model provided for the assignment.
 2. **Architecture #1**: An updated model with modified convolutional layers.